TedHusted/awake/awake.md/awake.md

 ***

-In the Vanir colony, Elysium, hidden in the Antarctic, at one end of a large room, Crius, Phoebe, Iapetus, and other council members gather in a circle.
+In the Vanir colony, Elysium, hidden in the Antarctic, at the center of a large six-sided room, Crius, Phoebe, Iapetus, and other council members gather in a circle.

 The council members each stand at just over a meter tall, with smooth pale skin, and elongated heads.
 Large almond-shaped black eyes are spread widely, devoid of pupils, and brimming with quiet intensity.
 Long, delicate arms end with three impossibly long dexterous fingers.
 Fingers that can move with deliberate precision.
-Each member is wearing a grey body stocking, matching their skin tone.
+Each member is wearing a cloak over a grey body stocking, matching their skin tone.
 Like the others, Crius has a narrow torso.
 His chest is faintly ribbed.
 His small mouth, almost a slit, barely moves.
 Vanir communicate mainly through a sophisticated implant.

 Crius steps forward, bringing the session to order.